midichrolians/midichrolian-ios/README.md

 Be the DJ you've always wanted to be!

-You can check out our <a target="_blank" href="https://www.facebook.com/midichlorians.nus/videos/1039067459557528/"> facebook page </a> for more information!
-You can also try the app out on the <a target="_blank" href="https://itunes.apple.com/ca/app/midichlorians/id1229585861">App Store</a>.
+You can check out our <a href="https://www.facebook.com/midichlorians.nus"> facebook page </a> for more information!
+You can also try the app out on the <a href="https://itunes.apple.com/ca/app/midichlorians/id1229585861">App Store</a>.

-Here's a short <a href="https://www.facebook.com/midichlorians.nus/videos/1039067459557528/" target="_blank"> video </a> demonstrating what the app looks like.
+Here's a short <a href="https://www.facebook.com/midichlorians.nus/videos/1039067459557528/"> video </a> demonstrating what the app looks like.